abarisyerlikaya/Flight-Track-Application/README.md

 <b>NOTE:</b> This is my first Java project.
 So I know that the code is not clear and understandable.
 Now, I gained experience in Java and I learned how should I code.
 I am going to notice it in my next projects.

-(Created via Eclipse & WindowBuilder)
+(Coded in Eclipse with WindowBuilder)

 ### Screenshots
 <img src="images/1.png"/>